 Scholarly Commons Citation

 Menkel-Meadow, Carrie, "From Legal Disputes to Conflict Resolution and Human Problem Solving: Legal Dispute Resolution in a Multidisciplinary Context" (2004).
 Georgetown Law Faculty Publications and Other Works.
-Paper 584.
+584.